 And some of the big stations are so pleased with it they intend putting it on in prime time instead of the offerings of the giants- ABC, NBC and CBS- to whom they are affiliated and whose programmes they are supposed to favour.

 By Sue Sellers.
-Unknown UK newspaper in Granada ITV region, possibly Manchester or Liverpool.
-Ten episodes in, this should be around end of November 1975.
+Liverpool Daily Post (in Granada ITV region).
+Ten episodes in, this is the start of December 1975.
 An unusual discussion of the Anderson's divorce, and the ideas for a second series, including introducing an alien (Freiberger had arrived in October, and his proposal to introduce an alien dates to 25 November).

 IF YOU think Ben Hur or Gone With The Wind were expensive epics, consider the cost of Space 1999, an unpretentious hour's entertainment on TV that goes out in Granadaland on Friday evenings.